- Future Students

 Satisfactory Academic Progress

 Half of the tuition payment for all classes leading to a certification is due two weeks prior to the start of class.
 The remaining balance is due four weeks later for each of the Basic Certification classes.
-For the Post-Graduate and Advanced training programs, the number of installments will vary based on the total number of months.
+For the Regional and Advanced training programs, the number of installments will vary based on the total number of months.
 Invoices will be sent to students four weeks prior to due dates.
 Students may be assessed a late fee of $50 if payment is received after either due date.
 All credit card payments can be made online.

 Students may not begin any class until the appropriate tuition has been paid.
 Late enrollment is occasionally permitted, depending upon space availability.

 Note: Tuition and fees are subject to change.
 Candidates and students-in-training are given as much advance notice as possible of any changes.